nologic/blog/_posts/2017-03-19-travel-safe.md

 tail -n +$SKIP $0 > $FWPT/upfs.gz
 ```

 The script executes a tail command on itself where it skips `SKIP` number of lines. `SKIP` is defined to be `263`.
-The reference to firmware is encouraging and curious, so let's do that.
+The reference to firmware is encouraging and curious, so let's run this command and see what happens.

 ```
 mike@ubuntu:~/$ tail -n +263 HT-TM06-2.000.038 > upfs.gz